How Much is a Domain Name (2021)?

 The host’s rates range from $0.88 per year for domains such as .us, .men, .faith, and .cricket to $8.88 per year or domains such as .com.
 However, there are more costly domains that cost up to $2,488 per year for domains such as .security.
 In addition, the company also offers additional features like free domain parking, free email forwarding, and free web redirection.

-1 and 1 is yet another reliable domain registrar which, apart from having a great reputation, also offers the cheapest plans in town.
-Rates range from $0.99 to $2.99 on your first year to $14.99 per year for every other year after that, which is pretty cheap considering you’re also getting private domain registration, a free SSL certification, a free email account, DNS management, and unlimited email forwarding for the price.
+1&1 IONOS is yet another reliable domain registrar which, apart from having a great reputation, also offers the cheapest plans in town.
+Their rates range from $0.99 to $2.99 on your first year to $14.99 per year for every other year after that, which is pretty cheap considering you’re also getting private domain registration, a free SSL certification, a free email account, DNS management, and unlimited email forwarding for the price.

 A: Think of it this way.
 Your website as your phone and your domain name as your phone number.
 You can change your phone but still keep your phone number and simply connect it to your new phone.
 So, in essence, your domain name does not permanently stick to any specific website.